MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

 ### Import a dialog

 You can import one or more dialogs into a bot.
-This can be advantageous when you have a well-defined dialog in one bot that you want to quickly and easily reuse in a different bot.
+This can be useful when you have a well-defined dialog in one bot that you want to quickly and easily reuse in a different bot.
 Note the following:

 * You can import a maximum of 10 dialogs at a time, from multiple bots.
 If you need to import more, you can repeat the process.
 * You can import dialogs of all types except Fallback and Disambiguation.